is8ac/aural2/paper/aural2.md

 It is not possible for a user to be telling the machine to play music and to pause it, at the same time.
 These world states are exclusive and can be classified by the same model.
 The user being happy, and wanting music to play, and being Alice, can all be true at the same time.
-To classify the users emotional state, intent, and identity, one would need three distinct vocabularies and corresponding models.
+To classify the user's emotional state, intent, and identity, one would need three distinct vocabularies and corresponding models.
 But in most usage, we merely wish to classify the intent which the user is currently expressing.
 People almost always express zero or one intents at any given time.
 Therefore, if we wish the model to classify the intent which the the user is currently expressed, we can use a softmax output with state 0 reserved for the nil intent.